 - Excision: Small cancers can be removed by cutting them out (excision).

 - Wide local excision: This is done occasionally to remove additional skin around the tumour if it is considered high risk.
 If a large area of skin has to be removed, you may need a skin graft or flap to cover the area removed.

 - Cryotherapy/cryosurgery: Cryotherapy (also called cryosurgery) can treat skin cancers if they are quite small and not very deep.
 Cryotherapy means killing the cancer cells by freezing them with liquid nitrogen.

-- Mohs surgery: During Mohs surgery, the tumour is removed a little at a time.
+- Mohs surgery: This is a specialised type of surgery that helps to remove the skin cancer with a minimum amount of normal skin around it, for example when operating on the face near the eyes.
+During Mohs surgery, the tumour is removed a little at a time.
 Once removed, each piece is examined straight away under a microscope in the laboratory.
 If it contains cancer cells, more tissue is removed and examined.
 The surgeon continues to remove tissue until there are no signs of any cancer cells.
 This surgery takes time.
 It is usually done under local anaesthetic in the day theatre.
 You should not need to stay in hospital overnight.